Sorry I'm Late: Critical reception

 ABC also praised the album, awarding it 3.5/5 and praising the tracks "Human", "Sweet Despair" and "Bind Your Love".
 They stated "Lloyd is an exploding charismatic firework of a performer and she carries this album to a new level.
 It is evident that she will get even better with each album she makes.
 Given her progress thus far, we now know she can achieve giant leaps", and closed their review by saying "This is a bit more than a guilty pleasure.
 Cher Lloyd has emerged for a victory lap".
 Jason Scott of Popdust awarded the album a 4/5, stating that it "could very well curve the mainstream in a refreshing new direction".
 He also heavily praised "Sirens", calling the track "one of the finest releases of the year, any genre" and closed his review by stating "Fans couldn’t ask for more on a project that sees one of the most promising rising stars shed her former bubblegum self and find a more mature, complex sound.
 Her (new) voice is loud and clear" and labelled "Sirens", "Human", "I Wish" and "Killin' It" as the best tracks.
 Time magazine also praised the album, saying that it "abandons what made her polarizing without losing what makes her interesting".
 They closed their review by stating "Though Lloyd has access to some of the top producers in pop, she hasn't delivered the kind of inescapable hit required for her to be added to the A list.
 (She comes very close on "Sirens" and the uplifting "Human.")
 But then again, she may not need to.
 With a very young fan base as devoted as hers is, she has a sizable core audience already in place".

 Commercial performance

 On 20 May 2014, Nielsen SoundScan released their Building Chart, which projected the album to debut at number nine on the Billboard 200.
 The album eventually debuted at number 12, on the charting week of 4 June 2014, with first-week sales of 17,000.
 As of December 2014, Sorry I'm Late has sold 41,000 copies in the US.

 The album was released two months later in the United Kingdom and Ireland.
-The album peaked at number 58 on the Irish Albums Chart, while it debuted at number 21 on the UK Albums Chart.
-The following week, the album dropped out the UK Top 100.
+The album peaked at number 58 on the Irish Albums Chart, while it spent one week on the UK Albums Chart at number 21.

-As of January 2022, the album has generated over 145M views on YouTube, 146M streams on Spotify, and 42M on Pandora through Lloyd's official accounts.